 - The types and efficiencies of lights and major home appliances that give off heat

 And that’s just part of the sizing process.
-So to make sure you get all the AC system you need – no more but no less – contact DiBiase today for a free in-home consultation and new system proposal.
+So to make sure you get all the AC system you need – no more but no less – contact DiBiase today for a free in-home consultation and a new system proposal.
 It’s the smart and efficient way to improve your family’s indoor comfort for many years to come.